brunch/brunch/docs/faq.md

 * Optionally specify the [`overrides` property](https://github.com/paulmillr/read-components#read-components) for packages without `bower.json`.
 This is needed because brunch automatically compiles bower dependencies in right order.
 * Note that `overrides` do not impact Bower's behavior, so the original dependency graph will still be copied by `bower install`.
 But specifying `overrides` is effective for changing the dependencies that actually get built into your project.

-Example app with Bower integration: http://github.com/paulmillr/ostio

-## How to handle other package assets?

-We're [working](https://github.com/brunch/brunch/issues/633) on it.
 As for now, you can solve it in different ways - by using `npm post-install` script, `onCompile` handler in config etc.

 ```json
 "scripts": {
   "postinstall": "brunch b && cp -r node_modules/font-awesome/fonts public/fonts"
 }
 ```

-## How to override package manifest?

 You can override some dependent package manifest using `overrides` attribute in `package.json` / `bower.json`.